Ionia Volcano: History

 Pierce also stated that large fissures would form in the ground, radiating heat outward, and that the bluff was constructed largely of clay with gypsum formations and fossil layers.
-Joseph Brewer, a local businessman, had excavated a large fossil around this time that he would later take on country-wide tours.
-In 1877, Nebraska experienced one of the strongest earthquakes in it's recorded history, resulting in fears from the locals that the Ionia Volcano may erupt.
-Residents believed that after the 1874 redirection of the Missouri river, the Ionia Volcano was at risk of explosion.
+Joseph Brewer, a local businessman, had excavated a large fossil around this time that he later took on country-wide tours.
+In 1874, the redirection of the Missouri River left many residents of Ionia in fear that an eruption was likely to follow.
 This prompted renewed scientific interest in the site, with the predominant theory at the time being that the Ionia Volcano was an actual volcano with a magma chamber deep below the surface.
+These fears were compounded in 1877, after Nebraska experienced one of the strongest earthquakes in its recorded history; locals believed this was a sign of imminent eruption.
 In 1878, the Missouri River flooded, collapsing a large section of the Ionia Volcano.
 This also caused heavy damage to Ionia and resulted in the town being abandoned.
-In 1879, the Ionia Volcano erupted, then entered into a state of dormancy.
-The New York Times reported that the prior collapse was partially caused by the Ionia Volcano heating the banks of the Missouri river, destabilizing it.
+Soon after, in 1879, the Ionia Volcano erupted, then entered into a state of dormancy.
+The New York Times reported that the collapse was partially caused by the Ionia Volcano's chemical reaction heating the banks of the Missouri River, destabilizing it.
 They further postulated that the eruptions were caused by the mixing of the lime, bi-sulfate, iron and/or coal rock layers.
-A second flood in 1881 destroyed the rest of the bluff, resulting in activity ceasing altogether.
+A second flood in 1881 further damaged the bluff, resulting in activity ceasing altogether.
 In 1882, historian A. T. Andreas reported that the site received little interest following its collapse.